St Mary's Church, Elsing: History

-Elsing is recorded as having a church, endowed with 18 acre of land, in the Domesday Survey of 1087.
+Elsing is recorded as having a church, endowed with 18 acre of land, in the Domesday Book of 1086.
 The church was rebuilt by Sir Hugh de Hastings, and his wife Margaret in around 1330 to a single uniform plan.
-Sir Hugh, whose maternal grandfather was the powerful earl Hugh le Despenser, was summoned to parliament by King Edward III with whom he was on good terms and who seems to have been a mourner at Hugh's funeral, as shown on his memorial brass.
+Sir Hugh, whose maternal grandfather was the powerful earl Hugh le Despenser, was summoned to parliament by King Edward III, with whom he was on good terms and who seems to have been a mourner at Hugh's funeral, as shown on his monumental brass.
 Some masonry from an earlier church survives in the west wall of the nave.
 Wall paintings discovered around 1860 and subsequently plastered over showed four scenes in the story of John the Baptist in 14th-century style.
-The first scene, which seems to have been hastily plastered over, was said by the rector to have shown Herodias dancing before Herod with her attitude "rolicking and bent to the ground, so that her auburn hair touched the very ground."
-Of the other scenes which were traced and recorded at the time scene two showed John the Baptist preaching before Herod and Herodias and scene three John coming from the prison watched by Herodias wearing 14th-century style shoes.
+The first scene, which seems to have been hastily plastered over, was said by the rector to have shown Herodias dancing before Herod, with her attitude "rollicking and bent to the ground, so that her auburn hair touched the very ground."
+Of the other scenes which were traced and recorded at the time, scene two showed John the Baptist preaching before Herod and Herodias, and scene three John coming from the prison, watched by Herodias wearing 14th-century style shoes.
 Scene four was described as the best preserved, showing John about to be decapitated.

 Lying on a medieval pilgrimage route to Walsingham the church also venerated St Anne, who is shown teaching the Virgin in a painted rood screen panel.
-Another panel shows the Visitation, with Elizabeth shown in nun's habit.
+Another panel shows the Visitation, with Elizabeth shown in a nun's habit.

 In the 20th century a small organ built by Norman and Beard in 1901 was installed in the north-east corner of the nave.